mozilla-mobile/mozilla-vpn-client/README.md

 Qt5 can be installed in a number of ways:
 - download a binary package or the installer from the official QT website: https://www.qt.io/download
 - use a linux package manager
-- compile Qt5 (dinamically or statically).
+- compile Qt5 (dynamically or statically).

 To build QT5 statically on Ubuntu/20.04, go to the root directory of this project and follow these steps: